Universal health care by country: India

-At the federal level, a national health insurance program was launched in 2018 by the Government of India, called Ayushman Bharat.
+India has consistently developed and invested in the healthcare system of the country since independence.
+At the federal level, a national public health insurance program was launched in 2018 by the government of India, called Ayushman Bharat.
 This aimed to cover the bottom 50% (500 million people) of the country's population working in the unorganized sector (enterprises having less than 10 employees) and offers them free treatment at both public and private hospitals.
-For people working in the organized sector (enterprises with more than 10 employees) and earning a monthly salary of up to Rs 21000 are covered by the social insurance scheme of Employees' State Insurance which entirely funds their healthcare (along with pension and unemployment benefits), both in public and private hospitals.
+For people working in the organized sector (enterprises with more than 10 employees) and earning a monthly salary of up to ₹21,000 are covered by the social insurance scheme of Employees' State Insurance which entirely funds their healthcare (along with pension and unemployment benefits), both in public and private hospitals.
 People earning more than that amount are provided health insurance coverage by their employers through the many public or private insurance companies.
 As of 2020, 300 million Indians are covered by insurance bought from one of the public or private insurance companies by their employers as group or individual plans.
 Unemployed people without coverage are covered by the various state insurance schemes if they do not have the means to pay for it.

-In 2019, the total net government spending on healthcare was $36 billion or 1.23% of its GDP.
+In 2019, the total net government spending on healthcare was $36 billion, or 1.23% of its GDP.

-An outpatient card at AIIMS costs a one-time fee of 10 rupees (around 20 cents U.S.) and thereafter outpatient medical advice is free.
+An outpatient card at AIIMS costs a one-time fee of ₹10 (roughly US$0.20) and thereafter outpatient medical advice is free.
 In-hospital treatment costs is extremely minimal and depends on the financial condition of the patient and the facilities utilized, but are usually much less than in the private sector.
 For instance, a patient is waived treatment costs if their income is below the poverty line.
 However, getting treatment at high quality government hospitals is very tough due to the high number of people needing healthcare and the lack of sufficient facilities.

 Primary health care is provided by city and district hospitals and rural primary health centres (PHCs).
 These hospitals provide treatment free of cost.
 Primary care is focused on immunization, prevention of malnutrition, pregnancy, child birth, postnatal care, and treatment of common illnesses.
 Patients who receive specialized care or have complicated illnesses are referred to secondary (often located in district and taluk headquarters) and tertiary care hospitals (located in district and state headquarters or those that are teaching hospitals)..
 In urban cities and towns like Delhi, there are neighbourhood health clinics called Mohalla Clinics which offer completely free treatment, testing and drugs.

 The Indian government has launched Ayushyaman Bharat Yojana (AB-NHPM), which will provide all Indian citizens with insurance coverage for serious illnesses, and free drugs and diagnostic treatments.